nodestream-proj/nodestream/docs/docs/guides/implementing-time-to-live.md

-# Implemeting Time to Live
+# Implementing Time to Live

 This guide will walk you through the process of implementing a time to live (TTL) feature in your application.
 This feature will allow you to set a time limit on the amount of time a document is available in your database.
 After the time limit has expired, the document will be deleted from the database.